sagemath/trac_to_gh/Issue 2419.md

 # Issue 2419: Gap interface and resultant destroy the Singular interface on some machines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2419

 Original creator: SimonKing